grnspc/HAProxy/guides/haproxy/part-3/011-acme-conclusion.md

 ---
 title: Part 3.11 - Conclusion - ACME Client
-section: ACME Client
+sectionTitle: ACME Client
-chapterTitle: Conclusion
+stepTitle: Conclusion
-chapter: "3.11"
+step: "3.11"
 ---

-{{ $frontmatter.section }}
+{{ $frontmatter.sectionTitle }}
 # Part 3.11 - Conclusion

 If this went well, we can now proceed to the prepare everything for HAProxy.